wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/7-azure-analysis-services.md

 For our example, because we need to tie goal data to other data in our organization, we will import the data directly into Power BI.
-An acceptable alternative would be to import all the other data we are interested in (from Excel, SQL Server, etc) into the AAS model and use Connect live.
-That way the modeling and DAX measures can all performed in one place.
+An acceptable alternative would be to import all the other data we are interested in (from Excel, SQL Server, etc.) into the AAS model and use Connect live.
+That way the modeling and DAX measures can all be performed in one place.
 This can be a much simpler and easier to maintain solution.